Understanding addiction and therapies that can help

 By working with a qualified professional at every step of the way who knows all the pitfalls and what to expect as you grow and evolve, addiction can become a thing of the past – in a more concrete and long-lasting way than if you try to tackle it alone.
 A large part of healing addiction requires people to engage with society, to be with others, to be truly seen and heard.

-Your connection with a therapist over a set period of time is actually an important stepping-stone to making your recovery from addiction complete.
+Your connection with a psychologist over a set period of time is actually an important stepping-stone to making your recovery from addiction complete.
 As for which therapies will be required, we can put together a unique programme tailored to your needs, that uses a couple or several of the techniques described below.

 Cognitive Behavioural Therapy (CBT)

-In this modality, you’ll work closely with your therapist in examining your thoughts and behaviours around certain things.
+In this modality, you’ll work closely with your psychologist in examining your thoughts and behaviours around certain things.
 Instead of exploring the history of where these behaviours come from, the focus is instead on managing the immediate feelings that arise within day-to-day activities.

 By increasing your awareness of the micro-moments of these daily activities and what’s happening in the present moment, you will be empowered to make more conscious choices, that will provide better results in the long-run.
 Find out more about CBT here.